WRITER’S GUIDELINES FOR FORTHRIGHT MAGAZINE

 - At the first Bible citation (not reference), add the abbreviation of the version used.
 Some version abbreviations are these:

-- Put final punctuation after Bible citation in parentheses: “… he could not be hidden” ( Mark 7:24).
-Exception: Exclamation points and question marks; but still use a period after closing parenthesis mark: “… do you say that I am?” ( Matthew 16:24).
+- Modern citation style removes parentheses from Bible references: “… he could not be hidden” Mark 7:24.
+With exclamation points and question marks, still use a period after closing quotation mark: “… do you say that I am?”
+Matthew 16:24.